-1. Site, building and landscape improvements required pursuant to an approved design review plan shall be installed prior to the issuance of certificate of occupancy or final inspection, unless the property owner submits a performance assurance agreement committing to the installation of landscaping or other site improvements within 6 months.
+1. Site, building and landscape improvements required pursuant to an approved design review plan shall be installed prior to the issuance of certificate of occupar inspection, unless the property owner submits a performance assurance ag committing to the ta Zoning Ordinance - Adopted March 6, 1996 all Ordinance Amendments through August 31, 2018 Page 130 of 115 installation of landscaping or other site improvements within 6 months.
 In no case shall the property owner delay performance for more than 6 months.